GHilmarG/UaSource/docs/index.md

 Ua [Ret]
 ```

-in the MATLAB command line.
+in the MATLAB command line, and you are done! Úa is installed!

 You will then find the documentation for Úa to be a part of the MATLAB
 documentation system where Úa appears as a separate toolbox.

+If you want to be able to run Úa from another folder than just the
+installation folder (a good idea) then you need to add the source
+folder to the MATPLAB path.
 You can, for example, set the path as:

 ```
      addpath(genpath('MyUaSourceFileFolder'))